timtadh/data-structures/README.md

 ## Hash Tables

-### Classic Separate Chaining Hash Table `hashtable.Hash`
+### Separate Chaining Hash Table [`hashtable.Hash`](https://godoc.org/github.com/timtadh/data-structures/hashtable#Hash)

 See `hashtable/hashtable.go`.
 An implementation of the classic hash table with separate chaining to handle collisions.

-### Linear Hash Table with AVL Tree Buckets `hashtable.LinearHash`
+### Linear Hash Table with AVL Tree Buckets [`hashtable.LinearHash`](https://godoc.org/github.com/timtadh/data-structures/hashtable#LinearHash)

 See `hashtables/linhash.go`.
 An implementation of [Linear Hashing](http://hackthology.com/linear-hashing.html), a technique usually used for secondary storage hash tables.
 Often employed by databases and file systems for hash indices.
 This version is mostly instructional see the [accompanying blog post]( http://hackthology.com/an-in-memory-go-implementation-of-linear-hashing.html).
-If you want the "real" disk backed version you want to check my [file-structures](https://github.com/timtadh/file-structures) repository.
+If you want a disk backed version check out my [file-structures](https://github.com/timtadh/file-structures) repository.
 See the `linhash` directory.